HTC will launch mobile VR device as follow-up to Vive

-HTC will soon launch a new VR toy you can use on the go.
+HTC will soon launch a new virtual reality toy you can use on the go.

 The new device will be compatible with HTC's new flagship smartphone, the U Ultra.
 But HTC says it won't be just a simple headset like Samsung's Gear VR.

-More companies have begun producing VR headsets in recent years.
-Mobile VR headsets such as the Gear VR and Google Daydream View work by connecting to a phone that plays VR content.
-More expensive headsets such as the Oculus Rift, PlayStation VR and HTC Vive are powered by high-end consoles or gaming PCs.
-It sounds like the new VR device could bridge the gap between these two types of headset.
+VR, which uses fancy headsets to put you in a digital world, is a trend that's swept up the tech industry over the last few years.
+HTC bet on the high end with its Vive system, which requires a pricey, powerful PC to run.
+But there are more affordable options like Samsung's Gear VR and the Google Daydream View that work by plugging in your phone to a cheap headset.
+HTC's follow-up to the Vive could could bridge the gap between these two types of systems.

-"We have a good plan in terms of combining mobility with VR," said Chia-lin Chang, HTC's chief financial officer at a HTC U series launch event in Singapore.
+"We have a good plan in terms of combining mobility with VR," said HTC Chief Financial Officer Chia-lin Chang in an interview at the HTC U series launch event in Singapore.

-Chang added that the mystery VR product would definitely be launched before the end of the year.
+Chang added that the mystery VR product would launch before the end of the year.

 "We're a VR company, we're going to have something," he said.

-HTC's pivot to VR is not surprising given the company's recent stumbles with its phone range.
-The Taiwanese phone company bet big on VR in 2016.
-CEO and Chairwoman Cher Wang both highlighted its VR efforts in a statement when HTC disclosed poor financial results in its fourth quarter.
+HTC's shift in focus to VR comes as the company continues to stumble with its core phone business.
+The Taiwanese company bet big on VR in 2016 with the launch of the Vive, which went up against the Oculus Rift system by Facebook and Sony's Playstation VR.
+Chairwoman and CEO Cher Wang highlighted its VR efforts in a statement when HTC disclosed poor financial results in its fourth quarter on Tuesday.

-The company reported an operating loss of NT$3.6 billion (about $116 million) with a revenue of NT$22.2 billion (about $722 million) despite "robust sales performance."
+The company reported an operating loss of NT$3.6 billion (about $116 million) with revenue falling 14 percent to NT$22.2 billion (about $722 million) despite "robust sales performance."

+While HTC remains high on VR, critics question whether the technology has met the hype set last year with the debut of most of the big-name VR systems.
+The amount of fresh VR content that appeared at CES was underwhelming, although filmmakers are trying to put more of the control in your hands.

 Life, disrupted: In Europe, millions of refugees are still searching for a safe place to settle.
 Tech should be part of the solution.
 But is it?